-This presentation is an update of the Softball New Zealand 1992 presentation - Working the Dish by Wayne Saunders and includes the latest International Best Practices.
+This presentation is an update of the Softball New Zealand 1992 presentation - Working the Dish and 2001 Presentation - The Fastpitch Plate Umpire and includes the latest International Best Practices.
 Softball New Zealand acknowledges the use, as reference material, published presentations on Plate Mechanics by the Canadian and Australian Softball Associations.
 The section on "Survival Techniques" was written by Merle Butler, International Softball Federation Director of Umpiring.